Karobka/swim_pr2/README.md

 # swim_pr2
-Keep track of your personal swimming record times.
+Keep track of your personal swimming times.